Picture Layouts in PowerPoint 2013

-Learn about the new Picture Layouts option that converts the picture into a SmartArt in PowerPoint 2010.
+Learn about the Picture Layouts option that converts the picture into a SmartArt in PowerPoint 2013.

 Author: Geetesh Bajaj